-The costs of providing various programs and other activities have been summarized on a functional basis in the Statement of Activities.
+The costs of providing various programs and other activities have been summarized on a functional basis in the Statement of Functional Expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Such allocations are determined by management on a reasonable basis that is consistently applied.

-For the years ended December 31, 2022 and 2021, HFF has elected to utilize the 10% de minimis indirect cost rate applicable to federal funding.
+For the years ended December 31, 2023 and 2022, HFF has elected to utilize the 10% de minimis rate applicable to federal funding.
 De minimis costs are allocated amongst Program expense line items, and are reflected in total by program on the Schedule of Expenditures of Federal Awards.